SagarPanchal-com/Zomato_Analysis_P3/README.md

 where rnk = 1;
 ```

-**Task 8: Customer Churn**:
--- Question: Find Total No. Of Orders Done by Customers in 2023 And 2024.
+**Task 8: Customer Churn**: Find Total No. Of Orders Done by Customers in 2023 And 2024.

 ```sql
 SELECT